alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2026/salah/2026-08-17-ruling-on-kissing-the-thumbs-upon-hearing-the-name-of-the-prophet-in-the-adhan.md

 category:
 - adhan
 - bidah
-Source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa No. 6756, Question 3"
+source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa No. 6756, Question 3"
 summary: "As far as we know, it has not been established from the Prophet that the thumbs should be kissed upon hearing the muezzin."
 ---